ddsky/api-league-clients/dart/doc/HumorApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-# **randomMeme**
+# **randomMemeAPI**
-> RandomMeme200Response randomMeme(keywords, keywordsInImage, mediaType, minRating, maxAgeDays)
+> RandomMemeAPI200Response randomMemeAPI(keywords, keywordsInImage, mediaType, minRating, maxAgeDays)

-Random Meme
+Random Meme API

-Get a random meme out of over 200,000+ memes.
+Get a random meme out of over 300,000+ memes.
 To get the latest memes, you can use the max-age-days parameter.

 ### Example
 ```dart